 Image

-Moderate this Quiz button
+Moderate Quiz button

 3. Click the student’s name.